cobrowseio/cobrowse-agent-sdk-examples/README.md

 Our [custom agent demo](https://cobrowseio.github.io/cobrowse-agent-sdk-examples/custom-agent-demo/) allows you to view and interact with a completely replaced agent user interface.
 [Read more](./custom-agent-demo) about how to run this example.

+## Recording Samples

+In [recordings](recordings/) you can find useful scripts to programatically download or delete session recordings from your account.

 ## Questions?
 Any questions at all?
 Please email us directly at [hello@cobrowse.io](mailto:hello@cobrowse.io).